 Reference Viral Database (RVDB) is developed by Arifa Khan's group at CBER, FDA for enhancing virus detection using high-throughput/next-generation sequencing (HTS/NGS) technologies.
 Unique features include reduction/removal of phages, misannotated, irrelevant, and non-viral sequences by manual curation.
 RVDB is available as Unclustered (U-) and Clustered (C-) nucleotide sequence files.
-The scripts and steps involved in generating and updating RVDB up to v26.0 have been published (reported in mSphere) and are available with instructions at GitHub.
-An automatic pipeline is used from RVDBv27.0 and onward.
-Additionally, an automatic pipeline for non-viral annotation is implemented from U-RVDBv27.0.
-The Terms of use for RVDB are listed here
+The scripts and steps involved in the generation, update, and refinement of RVDB have been published ( 1, 2 ) and the assembled pipelines are available with instructions at GitHub.
+An automatic pipeline for non-viral annotation was implemented from U-RVDBv27.0.
+The Terms of use for RVDB are listed here .

 The SQLite form of U-RVDB is provided using the sqlite3 module available in python, as described by GitHub.
 From version 15.1 and thereafter, the RVDB SQLDB is converted to SQLite to provide a flexible import format.